-Recently, the Lok Sabha has passed The Muslim Women (Protection of Rights on Marriage) Bill, 2018 (Triple Talaq bill).
+Recently, the Parliament has passed the Muslim Women (Protection of Rights on Marriage) Bill, 2019, thereby criminalizing the practice of instant Triple Talaq.
 The bill is humanitarian consideration for Muslim Women suffering from triple talaq.
-Under the proposed law, giving instant triple talaq will be illegal and void, and will attract jail term 3 years and a fine for a man.
+Under this law, giving instant triple talaq will be illegal and void, and will attract jail term 3 years and a fine for a man.

 What is Triple Talaq?